rhettbu/Solana-Raydium-Volume-bot/README.md

 ## Contact Information

-For inquiries, contact me via [Telegram](https://t.me/tarpan_tg) or Discord at @tarpan_web3.
+For inquiries, contact me via [Telegram](https://t.me/rhettjel) or Discord at @monkalche and [Twitter](https://x.com/defai_maxi).

-Feel free to reach out for assistance with other bots such as the aydium and Pumpfun sniper, Raydium bundler, Pumpfun bundler Shit-token Launcher, Token-freezer, Market maker bot, and more.
-I also offer both console-based and Telegram-integrated bot versions.
+If you need assistance with other trading bots, I also specialize in developing advanced solutions such as the Raydium and Pumpfun sniper, Raydium bundler, Pumpfun bundler, Shit-token launcher, Token-freezer, and market-making bots.
+Additionally, I offer both console-based and Telegram-integrated versions tailored to your specific needs.
+Feel free to reach out to discuss your requirements!